How to Make a Beaded Bracelet: Easy DIY Tutorial for Beginners

 Small work surface that’s well lit – if like me, you want to be crafting while the TV is on, use a dinner tray or large, shallow container so your beads can’t roll off your lap or down the sides of the sofa.

 Beads – I love using glass beads, not just for the shine but they feel cool when you put them on and tend to be more robust and higher quality than their plastic counterparts.
 For your first simple bracelet pick just 1 colour in 1 size.
 I recommend using seed beads, size 9/0 or 8/0.
 Any smaller and you’ll find you need to focus a lot harder, any larger and your bracelet will feel less dainty and more clunky.
-A brilliant shop to buy your beads is here.
-They have always given me great prices and fantastic service.
+My preferred brand for seed beads is RedTwo on Amazon.

 Clasp – I use twist clasps as they’re my favourite and don’t easily come undone once they’re on.
 You can use any clasp you like.
 For this simple tutorial, we’ll be wrapping the thread directly against the clasp but if you want to have it look a little more professional, consider using crimp beads (another blog post in the making) with wire.